Joe Hill (activist): Trial

-In a biography published in 2011, William M. Adler concludes that Hill was probably innocent of murder, but also suggests that Hill came to see himself as worth more to the labor movement as a dead martyr than he was alive, and that this understanding may have influenced his decisions not to testify at the trial and subsequently to spurn all chances of a pardon.
+In a biography published in 2011, William M. Adler concludes that Hill was probably innocent of murder, but also suggests that Hill came to see himself as worth more to the labor movement as a martyr than he was alive, and that this understanding may have influenced his decisions not to testify at the trial and subsequently to spurn all chances of a pardon.
 Adler reports that evidence pointed to early police suspect Frank Z. Wilson, and cites Hilda Erickson's letter, which states that Hill had told her he had been shot by her former fiancé.

 Execution

-Joe Hill was executed by firing squad on November 19, 1915 at Utah's Sugar House Prison.
+Hill was executed by firing squad on November 19, 1915, at Utah's Sugar House Prison.
 When Deputy Shettler, who led the firing squad, called out the sequence of commands preparatory to firing ("Ready, aim,") Hill shouted, "Fire—go on and fire!"

 That same day, a dynamite bomb was discovered at the Tarrytown estate of John D. Archbold, President of the Standard Oil Company.
 Police theorized the bomb was planted by anarchists and IWW radicals as a protest against Hill's execution.
 The bomb was discovered by a gardener, who found four sticks of dynamite, weighing a pound each, half hidden in a rut in a driveway fifty feet from the front entrance of the residence.
 The dynamite sticks were bound together by a length of wire, fitted with percussion caps, and wrapped with a piece of paper matching the color of the driveway, a path used by Archbold in going to or from his home by automobile.
 The bomb was later defused by police.

 Just prior to his execution, Hill had written to Bill Haywood, an IWW leader, saying, "Goodbye Bill.
 I die like a true blue rebel.
 Don't waste any time in mourning.
 Organize ...
 Could you arrange to have my body hauled to the state line to be buried?
 I don't want to be found dead in Utah."
 Hunter S. Thompson asserted that Joe's last words were "Don't mourn.
 Organize."

 His last will, which was eventually set to music by Ethel Raim, founder of the group The Pennywhistlers, requested a cremation and reads: